 This attribute (together with SourceSys, SourceVRF, RefRA and RefDec) defines the "Source" standard of rest (see attribute StdOfRest).
 This is a rest frame which is moving towards the position given by RefRA and RefDec at a velocity given by SourceVel.
 A positive value means the source is moving away from the observer.
 When a new value is assigned to this attribute, the supplied value is assumed to refer to the spectral system specified by the SourceSys attribute.
-For instance, the SourceVel value may be supplied as a radio velocity, a redshift, a beta factor, etc. Similarly, when the current value of the SourceVel attribute is obtained, the returned value will refer to the spectral system specified by the SourceSys value previously stored for the SourceVel attribute will be changed automatically from the old spectral system to the new spectral system.
+For instance, the SourceVel value may be supplied as a radio velocity, a redshift, a beta factor, etc. Similarly, when the current value of the SourceVel attribute is obtained, the returned value will refer to the spectral system specified by the SourceSys value.
+If the SourceSys value is changed, any value previously stored for the SourceVel attribute will be changed automatically from the old spectral system to the new spectral system.